andreyuhai/sidey/_posts/2021-05-19-programming-phoenix-how-does-websocket-work-only-on-video-page.md

 ---
 layout: post
-title: Programming Phoenix 1.4 | How does websocket connects only on video page?
+title: Programming Phoenix 1.4 | How does the websockets connect only on the video page?
 tags: [elixir, phoenix, websockets]
 comments: true
 ---